conan-io/docs/tutorial/consuming_packages/getting_started/the_flexibility_of_conanfile_py.rst

     CMakeDeps
     CMakeToolchain

-Using a *conanfile.txt* to build your projects using Conan it's enough for very simple cases, but if you need more flexibility you should use a *conanfile.py* file where you can use Python code to make things such as adding requirements dinamically, changing options depending on other options or setting options for your requirements.
+Using a *conanfile.txt* to build your projects using Conan it's enough for simple cases, but if you need more flexibility you should use a *conanfile.py* file where you can use Python code to make things such as adding requirements dinamically, changing options depending on other options or setting options for your requirements.
 Let's see an example on how to migrate to a *conanfile.py* and use some of those features.